The best types of glazing for bifold doors

 Types of glazing

 The type of glazing you choose will affect the U-value of a bifold door, and therefore, it's thermal efficiency.
-You should carefully consider the type of glazing you wish to purchase as it will have a dramatic effect.
+You should carefully consider the glass options available to you as the glazing you choose will have a dramatic impact.

 The three main types of glazing are:

 Single glazing is very uncommon for external bifold doors.
 It is highly unlikely you will be able to purchase external bifold doors with single glazing.

 - Single glazing is a single pane of glass, which means that it is the least secure of all glazing types